 Legal Situations & Subpoenas

 While our jobs focus on education, sometimes people come to us for assistance with court cases.
 In some cases, we may be asked to provide expertise or give legal testimony in court.
-When this happens, do not answer questions and refer instead to Anne Schira, who is the Senior Associate General Counsel & Director of Legal Operations & Strategic Initiatives – Anne’s contact information can be found below.
-Keep your Area Leader and Assistant Director in the loop as well.
+When this happens, do not answer questions!
+Immediately contact your Area Leader and Assistant Director – they will likely reach out to OSU’s Office of Legal Affairs for guidance and further communication with the inquiring party.

 Below are a few scenarios that highlight what Educators sometimes encounter on the job that they should be careful in handling: